KhronosGroup/glTF-Validator/README.md

 -m, --[no-]messages              Print issue messages to stderr.
 Otherwise, only total number of issues will be printed.
 -a, --[no-]all                   Print all issue messages to stderr.
 Otherwise, only errors will be printed.
 Implies --messages.
 -c, --config                     YAML configuration file with validation options.
 See docs/config-example.yaml for details.
+-h, --threads                    The number of threads for directory validation.
+Set to 0 (default) for auto selection.
 ```

 ## Building